mhyrr/resonance/README.md

 LiveView streams components progressively as they resolve
 ```

-The LLM does not generate UI.
+The LLM does not generate UI directly.
 It selects semantic operations over your data.
 Resonance resolves those operations, your Presenter maps them to components, and the result streams to the browser.

 ## Quick Start